janbiasi/rollup-plugin-sbom/README.md

 > [!WARNING]
 > This plugin is still in early development and not production ready just yet.
 Use with caution!
+> You can check the current progress via [Milestone - V1](https://github.com/janbiasi/rollup-plugin-sbom/milestone/1).

 ![npm](https://img.shields.io/npm/v/rollup-plugin-sbom)
 ![npm type definitions](https://img.shields.io/npm/types/rollup-plugin-sbom)